 - Graduate or Professional student (to be appointed by Graduate Professional Student Government)

 How does the CIT work?

-The Campus Inclusion Team will listen to student concerns and help identify potential solutions.
+The CIT response staff will listen to student concerns and help identify potential solutions.
 This process is designed to provide as much confidentiality as possible.
 Some students may need to be referred to other offices if there is the potential that a university policy has been violated or a crime has been committed.

 What CIT doesn’t do: